tailhaver/foxterm/README.md

 # Foxterm

-A full-stack website featuring custom [xterm.js](https://xtermjs.org/)-based terminals for the user to interact with.
+A full-stack website featuring multiple custom windows, such as [xterm.js](https://xtermjs.org/)-based terminals or markdown views, for the user to interact with.

 ## Quick start